METEOR-M (METEOR-M N2-3, METEOR-M N2-4) satellites reception

 Two satellites are currently operational in the LRPT mode: METEOR-M N°2-3 and N°2-4

-METEOR-M N2 was decommissioned in January 2023 following a failure in its attitude keeping system, and METEOR-M N2-2 is only active on HRPT (1.7 GHz) following a depressurization possibly due to a collision with a micrometeorite or other space debris.
+METEOR-M N2 was decommissioned in January 2023 following a failure in its attitude keeping system, and METEOR-M N2-2 is now on standby duty (no signal transmission).

 Satellite | Frequency | Mode | Bandwidth | Polarisation |